fulfillmenttools/fulfillmenttools-sdk-typescript/CONTRIBUTING.md

-#  Contributing to the Fulfillmenttools TypeScript SDK
+#  Contributing to the fulfillmenttools TypeScript SDK

-Thank you for your interest in contributing to the Fulfillmenttools TypeScript SDK!
+Thank you for your interest in contributing to the fulfillmenttools TypeScript SDK!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.